Tips to plan a gallery wall, including narrowing down artwork choices, how to pick pieces for a cohesive look and how many pieces do use.

 - Go Fish (lower right) – this also comes in other colors.
 I like it in aqua, too.

-- Nostalgic (upper right) – I’ve had my eye on this one since I wrote that blog post about picking wall art for your home.
+- Nostalgic (upper right) – I’ve had my eye on this one since I wrote that blog post about how to pick wall art.
 I kept coming back to it!

 Minted has a lot of great art options.
 It always takes me a while to scroll through and pick my favorites because I end up with too many.
 Nothing like getting to shop independent artists from the comfort of your couch!

-And one more thing since today is about all things gallery walls, I share my favorite tips for hanging gallery walls in this post about the DIY towel rack.
+And one more thing since today is about all things gallery walls, I share my favorite tips for hanging gallery walls in my post about this DIY towel rack.

 Want a copy of the Folly Beach pier photo?